Speri1009/de_assignment/Readme_part1.md

 ## Future Scope for improvements

-Use storage bucket where the kestra can find external files like subdivion codes, or location_data per country User terraform for safer API and database connection
+Use storage bucket where the kestra can find external files like subdivison codes, or location_data per country Use git as main source
+User terraform for safer API and database connection